Lunyyx/AtmosphereVanillaFetcher-cli/README.md

 <img src="https://i.imgur.com/xwhZrTP.png">

-Small program to download a pack of the latest Atmosphere updates with some extra homebrews.
+AtmosphereVanillaFetcher is a small program to download a pack of the latest Atmosphere updates with some extra homebrews.

 # 🤔 How to use this program?